magv/hepware/README.md

 be properly installed into these directories is placed into subdirectories of `shared/`.

+To use the installed programs you'll probably want to add the `bin/` subdirectory to your `PATH`, for example using

+    export PATH=/path/to/hepware/bin:$PATH

+Similarly, to use the libraries you'll need to add `-I/path/to/hepware/include` flag to your C compiler options and `-L/path/to/hepware/lib` flag to your linker options.
+How to do this depends on the software you are trying to compile.

 ## What is required?

 * A Linux system with recent C (GCC or Clang), C++ (GCC or Clang),